-Better communication around product changes can lead to increased trust with customers and more engagement with your product.
-Don’t let your hard work go unnoticed, release days are exciting… celebrate them using one of these release notes tools!
+You’ve designed, built, and tested a piece of software, and you’re ready to ship it.
+That’s great – but you also need to tell your customers about that feature or change.
+Why?
+Better communication around product changes can increase trust with customers and more engagement with your product.
+Don’t let your hard work go unnoticed.
+Release days are exciting, so celebrate them more effectively by using one of these release notes tools!

 Release Notes Tools List

 Now, let’s look at some of the release notes tools available.